guojoanna/Scientific-Computing-in-Python-For-BMES/README.md

 2. Lists - This module is an overview of lists, one of the most important Python data structures, and their applications.

-3. Loops - This module teaches how to use while and for loops to perform calculations and run biological simulations.
+3. Loops - This module teaches how to use `while` and `for` loops to perform calculations and run biological simulations.

 4. Computational Genomics - This module explores how Python programming can be used to perform genomics related tasks.

 5. Image Processing - This module shows how to analyze images and identify specific features in images.

-6.
+6. K-means Clustering - This module teaches how to use `for` loops to implement basic machine learning.

-## 4.
+## 4. Assignments